zitouni/oai-cn5g-fed/docs/BUILD_IMAGES.md

 ...
 ```

-The above command is with podman, in case you use docker it can be changed with its docker equivalent.
+The above command is with podman, in case you use docker, it can be changed with its docker equivalent.

 # 4. Build SMF Image #